Arts & Humanities FAQs:

 What Arts and Humanities Specialties Are Available?

+If you’re interested in studying the liberal arts online, check out our ranking of the best online liberal arts degrees available online, all from respected and accredited colleges and universities.
 If you’re interested in a specific field within the arts and humanities, take a look below at our descriptions and rankings in specific fields.
 And if we don’t have what you’re interested in, check back in soon for updates!

+From billboards for television and movies to magazine and book covers, the work of graphic designers covers our world in color and life.
+As these industries continue to grow, so too does the demand for qualified, well-trained graphic designers who can turn engaging concepts into eye-popping and imaginative displays.
+According to the Bureau of Labor Statistics, there are more than 250,000 graphic design jobs in the United States, with employees expected to earn almost $23/hour.
+And if you’re looking for a job that offers maximum flexibility, graphic design puts that control in your hands.
+One out of every five graphic designers is self-employed, and those in industry enjoy the flexibility of being able to pursue any of the many specializations within the field.
 College Choice has published lists to help any student wishing to enter this exciting field.
 For students seeking a traditional collegiate experience there is our ranking of the Best Bachelor’s in Graphic Design Degrees.
 But just as students might value flexibility in their careers, they may also value flexibility in their education, so we’ve also ranked the Best Online Bachelor’s in Graphic Design Degrees.

 Arts & Technology